chrisbk9674/chrisbk9674/README.md

 **📱 All of these projects are fully responsive**
-To see them in action, try resizing your browser window to explore how each layout adapts across different screen sizes.
+When viewing each project, try resizing your browser window to explore how each layout adapts across different screen sizes.